-Leave the beans to simmer for a while until they’re piping hot.
-The whole recipe only takes about 15 minutes in total, so not actually that much longer than opening a tin!
+Leave the beans to simmer for a while until they're piping hot.
+The whole recipe only takes about 15 minutes in total, so it's a really quick meal - not actually that much longer than opening a tin!
 And so much more satisfying.

 How to use baked beans